 At Mattersey, we work together as a community to make sure we are all safe and happy.
 Our Pupil Leadership team help Mrs Wilson and the other staff to make decisions.
 We have visitors in school who also help us- the Road Safety Team, the Big Talk team, DARE officers, Swim Safe and Fire fighters who help us to learn how to stay safe.
 We also want to help others and raise money for charities, such as Children in Need and Macmillan, as well as collecting for Bassetlaw Food Bank at our Harvest Service.

 Our pupils work together in enterprise groups to take part in the annual Fiver Challenge.
-This has been a great way for our pupils to learn about budgeting, profit margins and experience running a small business.
+This has been a great way for our pupils to learn about financial management: budgeting, profit margins and experience running a small business.